Mapping NVD Records to Their Vulnerability-fixing Commits: How Hard is It?: Introduction

 \begin{itemize}[leftmargin=0pt, itemindent=*] \item \textbf{RQ1:} What methods do humans use to identify VFCs associated with a given NVD record? \item \textbf{RQ2:} What proportion of records in the NVD include patch links in their reference sections? \item \textbf{RQ3:} How many patch links can be discovered from external security databases? \item \textbf{RQ4:} How many patch links can be identified through GitHub repository analysis? \item \textbf{RQ5:} How do the VFCs extracted from NVD references, external security databases, and GitHub repositories compare in terms of precision, coverage, and overlap? \end{itemize}

 In this paper, we present an empirical study to tackle this challenge head-on, exploring the feasibility and obstacles of linking NVD records to VFCs across their diverse categories.
+Unlike prior work that often focuses on individual methods in isolation, our study is the first to systematically combine and compare multiple VFC identification approaches in a unified framework.
 We began with a manual investigation of NVD references, categorizing records by Git and Patch-tag presence to assess human identification strategies and their success rates.
 Building on these findings, we developed an automated pipeline to extract VFCs from NVD references, achieving high precision for Git-linked records.
 To address remaining gaps, we mined external security databases (e.g., Snyk, GitHub Advisory) and analyzed GitHub repositories using state-of-the-art tools like Prospector~\cite{prospector}, comparing all sources for precision, coverage, and overlap.
+This allows us to provide the first systematic comparison of the precision, coverage, and overlap across all sources.
 Our results show that while 26,710 records (11.3\% of the NVD) can be mapped with 86.1\% VFC precision, around 88.7\% remain unmapped, particularly those without Git references, highlighting significant challenges and opportunities.